 The largest known troglobite is Black Proteus (Proteus anguinus parkelj) living in few caves of Slovenia.
-It is up to 35 centimetres long.
+It is up to 35 centimeters long.

 The highest cave biological diversity is observed not in tropical regions but in Europe.
 Most biodiverse is Sistema Postjna-Planina (Notranjsko-kraška, Slovenia) with 84 species of cave dwellers.
-Unique monument of nature is Movile Cave (Constanţa County, Romania) with 33 species of animals found only in this cave.
+A unique monument of nature is Movile Cave (Constanţa County, Romania) with 33 species of animals found only in this cave.

 Microorganisms in some caves and also sinkholes create unique conditions.
-Thus the highly unusual Black Hole of Andros (South Andros, Bahamas) is a water filled sinkhole where at the depth of 18 meters is a dark purple layer of toxic sulphur bacteria.
-In this layer of bacteria due to biochemical processes the water temperature increases up to 36°C. In Venezuelan quartzite caves microorganisms create unusual opal formations – dendrites, "Champignons" and also unusual stalactites.
+Thus the highly unusual Black Hole of Andros (South Andros, Bahamas) is water-filled sinkhole where at the depth of 18 meters is a dark purple layer of toxic sulfur bacteria.
+In this layer of bacteria due to biochemical processes, the water temperature increases up to 36°C. In Venezuelan quartzite caves, microorganisms create unusual opal formations – dendrites, "Champignons" and also unusual stalactites.

 Most recent another species of human have been found in Liang Bua cave (Flores, Indonesia).
-This man, Homo floresiensis, went extinct some 12,000 years ago, although there is possibility that these small people lived up to recent times.
+This man, Homo floresiensis, went extinct some 12,000 years ago.

 Caves contain valuable artwork of prehistoric man such as the oldest known artwork – 70,000 years old engraved pieces of ochre (Blombos cave in Western Cape, South Africa) and the oldest sculpture in the world – 35 – 40 thousand years old "Venus of Hohle Fels" (Hohle Fels in Baden-Württemberg, Germany).
 Petroglyphs of Bhimbetka Caves (Madhya Pradesh, India) might be even 290 – 700 thousand years old.